kaltura/playkit-js-downloads/README.md

   download: {
     flavorParamId: null, // id of the flavor type to be downloaded. optional.
     flavorId: null, // id of the specific flavor type for a specific entry. optional.
-    preDownloadHook: null // function to be called before download is initiated. optional.
+    preDownloadHook: null, // function to be called before download is initiated. optional.
+    displayFlavors: boolean, // a flag indicating whether to display flavors to download. optional. default is true.
+    displayCaptions: boolean, // a flag indicating whether to display captions to download. optional. default is true.
+    displayAttachments: boolean // a flag indicating whether to display attachments to download. optional. default is true.
   }
 }
 ```